Knowing how to get personal training clients is essential for building a successful personal training business.

 This is where you can then offer your services and get personal training clients, but only once you’ve established a solid conversation.

-#5 – Build Relationships With Other Employees
+#4 – Build Relationships With Other Employees

-As they’re the first point of client engagement, this means you should make an effort to build relationships with them.
+As the sales and reception staff are the first point of contact with new gym members during the sign-up process, you should make an effort to build relationships with them.
 Staff members can help you get personal training clients faster by sending them your way.

-Or, if this isn’t feasible when you’re first starting, even just a cup of coffee can go a long way towards cementing the relationship you build with other staff members.
+However, if this isn’t feasible when you’re first starting, even just a cup of coffee can go a long way towards cementing the relationship you build with other staff members.

 For example, let’s take a look at the Instagram of personal trainer Dean Flynn (@deanflynnpt).
 As you can see, his posts mainly consist of fitness pictures, motivational posts, and promotional images.